 Buying Property in Barcelona?
 Understand the ‘Arras’ Contract

 The Arras contract contains the important, and normally the final, terms of a property-purchase agreement.
 When the Buyer signs, they must pay a 10% deposit.
-Thus, only sign if you are absolutely sure you’re ready to buy.
+Only sign if you are absolutely sure you’re ready to buy.

 1) How it works

 a) Buyer.
-The Buyer pays 10% of the property’s purchase price when they sign.
+The Buyer pays a deposit equal to 10% of the property’s purchase price.
 If they decide not to buy, they lose the 10%.
-The amount (10%) is not a legal requirement, it’s negotiable.
+The % is not a legal requirement, it’s negotiable.

 b) Seller.
 If the Seller decides not to sell, they must pay the Buyer back double the deposit (20% of the purchase price).

-b) It forces the parties to think through and write down all the important terms of the deal before they proceed.
+b) It forces the parties to discuss and write down all the important terms of the deal before they proceed.

 3) Before Signing

 The Buyer must thoroughly investigate the property (due diligence) to be sure the Seller is the true owner, to find any mortgages or liens on the property, confirm the property’s dimensions, etc. You’ll need some documents from the Seller to do this.
 If they refuse, don’t pay the deposit.
 They might have something to hide.